Solving non-linear integral equations for laser pulse retrieval with Newton's method: Appendix

-where the function $\hat{\phi}(\omega,z): = e^{i\, z\, k(\omega)}$ is known and given by $z$ the thickness of the material in the beam path, $k(\omega)$ the dispersion of the material, $\hat{E}(\omega)$ and $\hat{\phi}(\omega,z)$ are the Fourier transforms of $E(t)$ and $\phi(t,z)$.
 As before, see eq. (\ref{eq:Jauto}), along lines of constant $z$ the integral $J[E](z,\sigmaB)$ is a one-dimensional auto-correlation of the function $F_z(t)^2$ and the pixel average can be computed with (\ref{eq:corrLeftRight}), (\ref{eq:JaveTot}).
 To compute $F_z(t)$ an additional complex convolution with the material function $\phi(s,z)$ has to be evaluated instead of a multiplication.
 When using piecewise-constant approximants for $E(t)$ and $\phi(s,z)$ the corresponding list convolution can be computed as before with eq. (\ref{eq:list-auto}).

+Another useful formula: an equivalent form of the nonlinear integral (\ref{eq:one}) using the frequency domain representation $\hat{E}(\omega)$ of the enveloping electric field is